 During the year ended December 31, 2019, we derived 16.8% of our revenue through a single reseller, who contracts with various health plans and other healthcare entities to manage the utilization of specialty health services for their covered members, and another 13.8% and 12.9% of our revenue through two of NaviNet's major customers.
-During the three months ended March 31, 2020, we derived 17.6% of our revenue through this reseller and another 15.1%, 13.7%, and 10.8% of our revenue through three of NaviNet's major customers.
+During the year ended December 31, 2020, we derived 17.5% of our revenue through this reseller and another 15.5%, 14.9%, and 11.2% of our revenue through three of NaviNet's major customers.
 We cannot guarantee that these clients will continue to contract for our services or acquire new services.
 The contract governing the reseller relationship is terminable without cause on or after June 30, 2022 if 12 months' prior written notice is provided, but the health plan customer cannot terminate without cause.
 Additionally, the reseller may not be successful in reselling our products to its covered members, or covered members may reduce their orders for our products for a number of reasons.
-If this happens, our revenue could be greatly reduced, which would materially and adversely affect our business.
+If the agreements with these major customers do not renew or our reseller is unsuccessful in reselling our solutions, our revenue could be greatly reduced, which would materially and adversely affect our business.
+The contracts with the three largest NaviNet customers expired near the end of Q4 2020 and two of these customers renewed for additional terms.
+One of these customers elected not to renew its agreement and has requested our continued provision of services on a transition basis.
+We continue to engage in discussions with this customer regarding supplemental services and business opportunities that may extend beyond the service termination date.
+Customer churn is a natural part of our business and, while there is no guarantee that we will be able to offset the loss of this customer in the short term, we continue to develop new product enhancements and offerings to help drive customer acquisition and expansion opportunities to replace this lost revenue in the long term.